• Skip to primary navigation

 • Add batter to donut pan, filling up about 3/4 of the way.

 • Bake for 9-11 minutes, or until golden brown.
-Remove from oven and let cool for 2 minutes.
+Remove from oven and let cool in the donut pan for 5 minutes before removing then from the pan to cool completely.

 For the glaze